iliaaw/radio-server/README.md

-This is my coursework project, web-interface for [LiquidSoap](http://savonet.sourceforge.net/) written in Ruby on Rails.
+This is my coursework project, web-interface for [LiquidSoap](http://savonet.sourceforge.net/) (source client for internet radio server, expected to be used with [Icecast2](http://www.icecast.org/)) written in Ruby on Rails.